We know tap water is loaded with fluoride but is there bottled water without fluoride?

 This means there is zero reason to put any fluoride in your body.

 Fluoride’s Health Effects

-On top of fluoride ingestion being non-essential to human and dental health, fluoride is also classified a cumulative toxin(5).
-Being linked to the likes of lead, mercury and other deadly chemicals(6).
+On top of fluoride ingestion being non-essential to human and dental health, fluoride is also classified a cumulative toxin.5 Meaning it accumulates in your body.
+While researchers out of Harvard have linked fluoride to the likes of lead, mercury and other deadly chemicals.6

 Tips On Using The Fluoride Bottled Water Table